 The Historic 1937 Steiner Log Church

 During the years of 1925 through 1952, Henry Steiner, along with his sons Fred and John, built 100 log cabins and two log churches in the forests at the base of majestic Mt.
 Hood.
 Not your typical log structures, instead each was built by hand using only logs, branches, river stones, and other materials all gleaned from the forest surrounding each building site, with many pieces chosen for a quirky bent shape, a fancy burl, an oddly split trunk, a dramatic twist in a branch, or other whimsical characteristic.
-As a result, every structure Henry Steiner built was filled with unique architectural features and details, all of which gave each structure their signature “Steiner” look.
+As a result, every structure Henry Steiner built was filled with unique architectural features and details, all of which gave each cabin or church their signature “Steiner” look.
 Today, each of these log structures is a highly-prized and revered story element in Oregon’s rich history, with the 1937 Steiner Log Church being the crown jewel in the collection.

 Painstakingly restored by Mike Gudge and Henry Steiner's son, John, over the course of 46 years, the 1937 Steiner Log Church is a masterpiece unlike any other, one which immerses visitors in not only another time, but also a striking sense of fine craftsmanship from the moment they step through the one-of-a-kind front doors.